Monday 11th September 2017

 The report’s headline figure measures every £1 spent by CACT as being worth £6.89 in social value.
 With £5.5m invested in 2015-16, CACT’s social value over the same period is around £31 million.

 The report is the conclusion of a 12-month study conducted by CACT’s Research & Development Department that has been developed and independently verified by the University of Greenwich.

-A launch event at The Valley on Thursday 7 September included testimonies from service users who have benefited from CACT’s work.
+A launch event at The Valley on Thursday 7 September included testimonies from several service users who have benefited from CACT’s work.

 One of the speakers spent some time in prison but credits CACT with transforming his life.

 He came straight to CACT after being released, volunteering and then being offered a job.
 After five years in the role, he left to set up his own charity which offers legal advice to young people.
-He said CACT had seen something in him at a time when virtually no-one else did.

 Another of the speakers talked about recovering from a psychotic episode.
 CACT led to a boost in her confidence and helped her back into work.